pawoPawan/DualMind/README.md

 ## 🧪 Testing

-Run all tests with a single command:
+Run all tests with a single command (works on all platforms):

 ```bash
 # Run all automated tests with consolidated summary
 ./dualmind.sh test